joelbreton2/avd/diataxis/brainstorm.md

 - Do we remove completely the navigation menu on the left?
 - Where do we move Ansible Collection Plugins
+- Do we repeat subjects in Tutorials and User Manual
+- Do we create a video section

 ### Current Navigation